DavidLXu/DavidLXu.github.io/_pages/about.md

   - /about.html
 ---

-I am deeply committed to advancing the field of robotics with a focus on the integration of cognitive and athletic intelligence to create humanoid robots that could revolutionize our modern industry and society.
+I am deeply committed to advancing the field of robotics with a focus on the integration of cognitive and athletic intelligence to create foundation models for general robotics that could revolutionize our modern industry and society.

-About
-===
-I am currently a senior undergraduate student, working with Associate Professor Jie Yang in the field of SLAM (Simultaneous Localization And Mapping).
-I will graduate as a Bachelor of Engineering from Department of Mechanical and Electircal Enginnering in July 2021.
-My research interests are in computer vision and robotics, particularly 3D vision, unsupervised learning and their applications in robotics.
-I will be joining the GTSI and SPIOEE dual degree master program as a student starting from Fall 2021.
+Please refer to my CV [here](DavidLXu.github.io/blob/master/_pages/about.md)

 Research Experiences
 ===
-I am broadly interested in compter engimachine learning systems that can perceive the world as we human do, which I believe is the cornerstone of achieving AGI.
-In my exploration of this goal, I have studied and done research in medical image analysis, efficient inference, unsupervised learning and 3D vision.
-I have had the great fortune to participate in several interesting projects with inspiring and talented collaborators.

-In the summer of 2020 and winter of 2021, I engaged research at Universal Village, Boston, USA, where I worked with Professor Yanjun Fang on the adversarial attack and defense tasks in 3D point clouds.
-We combined implicit function networks with a novel optimization process for accurate point cloud restoration.

-Prior to that, I worked on efficient inference for computer vision algorithms under the supervision of Professor Jie Zhou and Jiwen Lu in IVG.
-We applied binary neural networks (BNNs) for object detection and leveraged the Information Bottleneck (IB) principle to improve their performance.

-Previously, I had experience in medical image analysis in my sophomore year, advised by Professor Jianjiang Feng.
+In my university years, I took part in a robot association where I did a couple of successful robot competitions for college students.
+During that period, I gained experience in programming the MCUs for motion control, as well as computer vision, which was also the topic of my graduation project.

+For my master's program at Georgia tech, I took both ECE and CS courses with straight A scores.
+I took ECE classes like image processing, C++ programming, linear systems, random processes, etc. My CS classes include machine learning, deep learning, and robot intelligence.
+Multiple class projects laid a solid foundation for me to carry on my research in robotics.

+I came to Tianjin University for my master's thesis featuring the control and digital twin for parallel robotics.
+Following the work of NVIDIA, I am currently doing digital twins of robotics in simulation environments working for further data-driven algorithms.

 Miscellaneous
 ===
-I like swimming and I am particularly good at freestyle, reaching national second level athlete in Men's 100m Freestyle.
-I also like basketball.
-My favorite player is LeBron James.

-I am also an Anime fan and a lover of Galgame.
-Some of my favorite works are Fate/stay night, Hyouka, Steins;Gate, Attack on Titan and EVA.
+I like skiing, and I went skiing 5 times this winter.
+I also like hiking and biking, especially in natural resorts.
+I'm also a table tennis player from a very young age.

-Two persons I admire the most: Kaiming He for his outstanding research tastes and Elon Musk for his aspiration and enthusiasm.
+Two persons I admire the most:  Geoffrey Hinton for his dedication to neural net research and Elon Musk for his aspiration and enthusiasm.

 <!--
 Projects and Competitions